-1. What do you mean by database utility?
-Explain the various database utilities.

-- 2. What do you mean by data model?
-Explain in brief various data models. - 3.
+- Q1.
+What do you mean by database utility?
+Explain the various database utilities. - Q2.
+What do you mean by data model?
+Explain in brief various data models. - Q3.
 Define key.
-Explain different types of keys along with suitable examples. - 4.
-What is the difference between Unique and Primary key? - 5.
+Explain different types of keys along with suitable examples. - Q4.
+What is the difference between Unique and Primary key? - Q5.
 Define Foreign Key?
-Is it possible to have a foreign key when there is only one table in a database? - 6.
-List down the characteristics of Primary Key. - 7.
-What do you mean by DBMS Language? - 8.
-List the various Database Languages?
-Explain each of them. - 9.
-Write short notes on DDL, DML, DCL. - 10.
-What are types of DML?
-Explain each of them.
+Is it possible to have a foreign key when there is only one table in a database? - Q6.
+List down the characteristics of Primary Key.

-Bipin C. Desai, An introduction to Database System, Galgotia Publication, New Delhi.

-C. J. Date, An introduction to database Systems, Sixth Edition, Addison Wesley.
+- 1. Bipin C. Desai, An introduction to Database System, Galgotia Publication, New Delhi. - 2.
+C. J. Date, An introduction to database Systems, Sixth Edition, Addison Wesley. - 3.
 Ramez Elmasri, Shamkant B. Navathe, Fundamentals of Database Systems, Addison Wesley.

+B.A.
+Part-II

+Semester-IV